nate-strauser/meteor-cookbook/date-time-moment/README.md

 ## Trusting Generated Dates

-An troublesome issue when generating date objects is that dates are always constructed using the time and date of the operating system on which the generation occurs.
-If your application generates dates directly on the client, then you are vulnerable to a user simply changing the date or time on their device.
-Even if your users are not actively trying to provide you with an incorrect date, you must still account for incorrect times on devices.  **The date and time of any user controlled device can not be trusted, thus is it necessary to only utilize the date and time of your server.**
+A troublesome issue when generating Date objects is that they are always constructed using the time and date of the operating system on which the generation occurs.
+If your application generates Dates directly on the client, then you are vulnerable to a user simply changing the date or time on their device.
+Even if your users are not actively trying to provide you with an incorrect Date, you must still account for incorrect times on devices.  **The date and time of any user controlled device can not be trusted, thus is it necessary to only utilize the date and time of your server.**

 The best mechanism for ensuring accurate creation/insert dates on your documents is to use the [collection-hooks package](https://atmospherejs.com/package/collection-hooks)